 Who is a good candidate?

 Photodynamic Therapy is suitable for treating many different conditions, and will help improve the overall look, feel and health of your skin.
-It is very effective at treating solar/ actinic keratosis and other kinds of sun damage.
+It is very effective at treating solar/ actinic keratosis and other kinds of sun damage for most patients.

 The affected area is covered with a natural lotion called m-ALA or 5-ALA, which is absorbed into damaged or abnormal cells.
 An LED light source is then focussed onto the treated areas, and the abnormal cells are destroyed and replaced with healthy, fresh new cells.
 The treatment usually takes around 45- 60 mins to complete.